Nullon1/splunk-custom-detections/README.md

 * Possible future improvements

 ## Queries List

-> 1)Potential Initial Access via DLL Search Order Hijacking
+> - Potential Initial Access via DLL Search Order Hijacking
-> 2)LOLBin Execution via services.exe
+> - LOLBin Execution via services.exe

+## Notes
-##Notes : These detections were developed and tested using available telemetry and lab environments.
+These detections were developed and tested using available telemetry and lab environments.
 Additional tuning, exclusions, and validation may be required before deployment in production environments.